 For reference, below are the historical averages for the S&P 500 P/E Ratio (data from multpl):

-As of 02/26/2021, the S&P 500 P/E ratio is hovering around 39, which is relatively high.
-This means that investors are paying $39, on average, for every $1 in earnings that this group of 500 companies earns.
-Although it has been at these levels in the past, we can see that both times when it was above 39, a recession followed (the Dotcom Recession and the Great Recession).
-Clearly, according to this indicator, investors will have to work a lot more to find undervalued buying opportunities, at least within the S&P 500.
+As of September 2021, the S&P 500 P/E ratio is hovering around 25x, which is about the average over the last 25 years.
+This means that investors are paying $25, on average, for every $1 in earnings that this group of 500 companies earns.
+According to this indicator, investors should be able to find a fair amount of buying opportunities, at least within the S&P 500.

 The S&P 500 earnings yield shows the percentage of the index's earnings per share (EPS).
 The lower this ratio, the more overvalued the index.